-Diabetes education is key to successful day-to-day diabetes management.
+Diabetes education equips people with the skills and confidence they need to take control of their condition, live well and avoid costly complications.
+As such, it is key to successful day-to-day diabetes management.

 Delivering a radical improvement in the provision of diabetes education courses will: